 Gradowa Hill

+After a full day of history, take some time to reflect.
 West of the Old Town, across the railroad tracks, Gradowa Hill is part of an old fort complex.
-Buildings half-covered in earth display exhibits that are part of the Hewelianum Center Museum and at the north end of the park is the 50-foot-tall Millennium Cross.
+Buildings half-covered in earth display exhibits that are part of the Hewelianum Center Museum.
+At the north end of the park is the 50-foot-tall Millennium Cross.

 Dinner: Pierogarnia Mandu Centrum